The Roberval Balance.

 This balance mechanism was invented by the French mathematician Gilles Personne de Roberval (1602–1675).
 It may not seem remarkable, but compare it to the simple lever.
 The position of the weights on a lever (balance-bar) relative to the fulcurm is what determines its balance.
 Many scales used for weighing have one such bar with a sliding weight.
 (Even the laboratory double-pan balance incorporates such a sliding weight for fine adjustment.)
 The balance of a simple lever depends on the distance of the weights from the fulcrum.
 The balance of a Roberval system does not depend on the distance of the weights from its center of rotation.

 Do students really understand the various forms of balance?
 I doubt it.
 Illustrated above are several kinds, each operating on a different principle.
 The steelyard was a direct and simple application of Archmedes' law of the lever.
 Changing the position of the sliding weight changes the torque on one side.
 The double-pan balance has pans that usually have the same lever arm.
-In either of these scales, the position of weights on the pans doesn't matter, for each pan moves withouot tilting, to find an equilibrium position so that the center of mass of pan and weight is directly under the suspension point.
+In either of these scales, the position of weights on the pans doesn't matter, for each pan moves to find an equilibrium position so that the center of mass of pan and weight is directly under the suspension point.

 The Roberval balance is a compound lever system.
 Students who try to treat it as nothing more than a simple lever get into serious trouble.
 Consider the example shown to the left.
 The red weight D is on the right pan.
 The green weights A, B, and C are fastened or glued together and to the pan so that some of the weight is on the right of the central pivot of the balance.
 No matter.
 So long as A + B + C = D, the system is in balance.

 The Roberval balance achieves non-rotation of the pans by use of a parellogram linkage of levers.
 This is a special case of the "pantograph" lever system used for copying drawings to larger or smaller size.
-But other systems may be used to achieve the same result, for example, gears or pulleys.
+Other systems may be used to achieve the same result, for example, gears or pulleys.

 When Roberval invented this balance, many persons, including mechanics, had only superficial understanding of mechanical principles.
 The demo illustrated here might have surprised them, for they simplistically thought that balance was determined solely on weight and distance from the rotation axis of the scales.
 Many perpetual motion machine inventors still suppose that if there is "more weight on one one side" of a system's rotation axis, then the system can not be in equilibrium, and therefore must rotate.
 This simple demonstration clearly shows that is not so.